openid/fapi/fapi-2_0-security-profile.md

 1. Key rotation: automated regular key rotation is recommended, as it reduces the time window in which a compromised key can be used. jwks_uri endpoints allows parties to rotate their keys without the need for manual, error-prone coordination.

-2. Key scope: single use keys are recommended.
+2. Key scope: single purpose keys are recommended.
 For example, it is not recomended to use the same key for signing and encryption.
 See
 Section 5.2 of [@NIST.SP.800-57pt1r5] for further guidance.

-3. Stateful credentials: It is recommended that credentials such as access tokens and refresh tokens are stateful, i.e., they can be instantly revoked and prevented from being used again.
-While there may be performance benefits from stateless tokens, they mean that a key compromise can result in an attacker being able to forge such tokens.
-When multiple credentials are issued as part of the same authorization, it is recommended that their relationship be explicitly established and recorded.
-This way, if one credential in a linked set is compromised, all related credentials can be revoked.

 # Privacy considerations